loderer/jfx4matlab/doc/TestGuiLogic/TestGuiLogic.md

     end
 end
 ```
 Before running a test, the above testcase initializes the classpath and determines the path of the fxml-file.
 Before each test the application is reinitialized.
-After each test all windows, opened by the test, are closed.
+After each test, all windows, opened by the test, are closed.

-The first test ("doNotClickBtn") checks if the scene is initialized correctly.
+The first test ("doNotClickBtn") checks, if the scene is initialized correctly.

-The second test ("clickBtn") checks if the event (click the button) is processed correctly.
+The second test ("clickBtn") checks, if the event (click the button) is processed correctly.
 Therefore the event is mocked.
-After that the actual state of the application is compared with its target state.
+After that, the actual state of the application is compared with its target state.

 (Similar to mocking an event on scene-level, you can mock events on stage-level.
 Therefore you have to call the "mockStageEvent"-function of the appropriate JFXStageController.
 If you write
 ```Matlab